-In this case, claimant has presented the required medical data and evidence necessary to support a finding that he has significant physical limitations upon his ability to perform basic work activities such as walking, standing, sitting, lifting, pushing, pulling, reaching, carrying, or handling.
+In this case, claimant has presented the required medical data and evidence necessary to support a finding that he had significant physical limitations upon his ability to perform basic work activities from October of 2009 through January of 2010 such as walking, standing, lifting, pushing, pulling, reaching, carrying, or handling.
 Medical evidence has clearly established that claimant has an impairment (or combination of impairments) that has more than a minimal effect on claimant's work activities.
 See Social Security Rulings 85-28, 88-13, and 82-63.

 In the third step of the sequential consideration of a disability claim, the trier of fact must determine if the claimant's impairment (or combination of impairments) is listed in Appendix 1 of Subpart P of 20 CFR, Part 404.
-This Administrative Law Judge finds that the claimant's medical record will not support a finding that claimant's impairment(s) is a "listed impairment" or equal to a listed impairment.
+This Administrative Law Judge finds that the claimant's medical record will not support a finding that claimant's impairment(s) was, during the period in question, a "listed impairment" or equal to a listed impairment.
 See Appendix 1 of Subpart P of 20 CFR, Part 404, Part A. Accordingly, claimant cannot be found to be disabled based upon medical evidence alone.
 20 CFR 416.920(d).

-In the fourth step of the sequential consideration of a disability claim, the trier of fact must determine if the claimant's impairment(s) prevents claimant from doing past relevant work.
+In the fourth step of the sequential consideration of a disability claim, the trier of fact must determine if the claimant's impairment(s) prevented claimant from doing past relevant work during the period in question.
 20 CFR 416.920(e).
-It is the finding of this Administrative Law Judge, based upon the medical evidence and objective, physical and psychological findings, that claimant is not capable of the walking, standing, lifting, or carrying required by his past employment.
-Claimant has presented the required medical data and evidence necessary to support a finding that he is not, at this point, capable of performing such work.
+It is the finding of this Administrative Law Judge, based upon the medical evidence and objective, physical and psychological findings, that claimant was not capable of the walking, standing, lifting, or carrying as required by his past employment.
+Claimant has presented the required medical data and evidence necessary to support a finding that he was not, from October of 2009 through January of 2010, capable of performing such work.